UKCloud/documentation/articles/vmware/vmw-how-license-microsoft.md

 - **Remote Desktop Server Access Licence**

   - UKCloud licensing - we are able to provide Microsoft Remote Desktop (RDS) SAL on a monthly basis only.
-These are retrospectively billed, and the pricing is available within the G10 Service definitions and pricing guide.
+These are retrospectively billed, and the pricing is available within the [*UKCloud Pricing Guide*](https://ukcloud.com/wp-content/uploads/2019/06/ukcloud-pricing-guide-11.0.pdf).
 For these licences to be used, you must raise a service request prior to their use as they will need to be registered on the UKCloud platform and will need to provision a dedicated RDS licence server.
 To assign and validate the licences, we will need to arrange a session to connect to your server.

   - Microsoft Mobility - this is a valid option for RDS licences.